NitroxNinja/orbiterAll/Documentation/NAS_Cooling_Sys.md

 - 4 Vulcan Z SSDs

 ESP32 boards offer a lot of capabilities that allow this NAS to work.
 I am unsure how to program it, but I'll learn anyways.
 Embedded is cool.

+## Simulation and Validation

+Even though it seems a little overkill... this project was to also see how effectively I can cool the system while taking into consideration the boundary conditions.
+I will use StarCCM+ to simulate the heat transfer of the CPUs, SSDs, and other computerized components of the system to see if they can keep an adequate temperature under normal loading conditions with a FoS of 1.5 or something.

+We will set the boundary conditions to be that the metal heat sync (on the CPU) is about 60 degrees and there is a heat radiating away from it, and sort of conducting heat to the SSDs.
+The outside of the box will be assumed atmosphereic pressure